AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_chatroom_attributes_unity.md

 ### Update the chat room name

-The chat room owner and admins can call `ChangeRoomName` to set and update the chat room name, whereas chat room members can only retrieve it.
+The chat room owner and admins can call `ChangeRoomName` to set and update the chat room name.
+The length of a chat room name can be a maximum of 128 characters.

 The following code sample shows how to update the chat room name: